-After the statement v = fetch_var(), you can use pol_1(v) and pol_x(v).
+After the statement $v = fetch_var()$, you can use pol_1(v) and pol_x(v).
 The variables created in this way have no identifier assigned to them though, and are printed as tnumber.
-You can assign a name to a temporary variable, after creating it, by calling the function after which the output machinery will use the name s to represent the variable number n.
-The GP parser will not recognize it by that name, however, and calling this on a variable known to gp raises an error.
-Temporary variables are meant to be used as free variables to build polynomials and power series, and you should never assign values or functions to them as you would do with variables under gp.
-For that, you need a user variable.
+You can assign a name to a temporary variable, after creating it, by calling the function removes all temporary variables in use.